run-llama/llama-hub/loader_hub/file/cjk_pdf/README.md

-# Japanese PDF Loader
+# Chinese/Japanese/Korean PDF Loader

-This loader extracts the text from a local PDF file using the `pdfminer.six` Python package, which is used instead of `PyPDF2` in order to load shift-jis encoded Japanese text.
+This loader extracts the text from a local PDF file using the `pdfminer.six` Python package, which is used instead of `PyPDF2` in order to load Asian languages, e.g. shift-jis encoded Japanese text.
+The officially supported characters are those in CJK (Chinese, Japanese, and Korean), though it may work for other languages as well.
 Any non-text elements are ignored.
 A single local file is passed in each time you call `load_data`.

 ## Usage